MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project contract

-The [project contract](/dynamics365/project-operations/prod-pma/project-contracts) is a formal written agreement between an organization, the contractor, and a client, the buyer, that defines the terms and conditions of a project or business transaction.
-It includes details such as scope of work, deliverables, timelines, payment terms, and responsibilities of both parties.
+The [project contract](/dynamics365/project-operations/prod-pma/project-contracts) is a formal written agreement between an organization (the contractor) and a client (the buyer) that defines the terms and conditions of a project or business transaction.
+It includes details such as the scope of work, deliverables, timelines, payment terms, and responsibilities of both parties.

 In Dynamics 365, a project that will be invoiced must be associated with a project contract.
 Settings for a project contract apply to all projects and subprojects that are associated with it.
 A project contract can specify one or more sources of funding.
 You can invoice one or more projects at the same time and make sure that a uniform invoicing procedure is applied for each subproject in a project structure.